Into Music: The Greatest Band You’ve Never Heard – Chapter 14

-Now, while Darryl Hall and John Oates teaming up with Sade may carry more obvious menace than me, as a collective, we’ve become more than used to dealing with the kind of crowds you rarely see at a Hue and Cry concert.
+Now, while Darryl Hall and John Oates offering ‘hauners’ to Sade may carry more obvious menace than me, as a collective, we’ve become more than used to dealing with the kind of crowds you rarely see at a Hue and Cry concert.
 So this was a dawdle.

 Just remember, easy with the face, guys.

-But before we’d even had the chance to ask for a drink, some long legged Rock chick standing at the bar turned and ‘clotheslined’ a similarly leather clad, statuesque student of Jean Brodie.
+But before we’d even had the chance to ask for a drink, some long legged Rock chick standing at the bar spun around and ‘clotheslined’ a similarly statuesque, leather clad student of Jean Brodie.
 As they started rolling around on the barroom floor, the clientele stopped staring at us, so we had that to be thankful for.